btshft/ProjectPack/README.md

 > **⚠️ Preview**
 >
-> The program is in preview stage and may not work as expected.
+> Tool is in preview stage and may not work as expected.
 In case of errors, feel free to create an issue.

 Project packer is a simple dotnet tool that allows you to package projects with 'project-to-project' dependencies.
 Tool execution result is the original project packed in NuGet and all the project dependency graph packaged separate NuGets with the same version as the original project.